Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Division rings for 3 -manifold groups

+\begin{rem} Let $G$ be as above and let $H \trianglelefteqslant G$ be a locally indicable normal subgroup of finite index (see \cite[Flowchart 1, (C.19)]{AFW_3mfldBook} for a justification of the existence of such a subgroup).
+Then we know that $k*G$ embeds into a division ring $\mathcal D$ constructed using the graph of rings construction, and we also know that $k*H$ has a Hughes-free embedding into $\mathcal D_{k*H}$.
+However, we do not know how to prove that $\mathcal D \cong \mathcal D_{k*H} * [G/H]$, which is what prevents us from concluding that the embedding $k*G \hookrightarrow \mathcal D$ is Linnell. \end{rem}

 The final ingredient we will need to prove \cref{thm:3mfld} is the following form of the Prime Decomposition Theorem \cite[Theorem 1.2.1 and Lemma 1.4.2]{AFW_3mfldBook}.
-We refer the reader to the proof of \cite[Proposition 3.1]{KielakLinton_3mfldAtiyah}, where it is shown that the conclusion holds virtually.
-However, the need to pass to a finite index subgroup is only due to the fact that the assumptions of orientability and torsion-freeness are dropped.
+We refer the reader to \cite[Proposition 3.2]{KielakLinton_3mfldAtiyah} for a detailed proof.
+Note that since we are assuming orientability and torsion-freeness, we can actually take the whole group in the conclusion, as opposed to a finite index subgroup (as in \cite{KielakLinton_3mfldAtiyah}).

 \begin{prop} Let $M$ be an orientable $3$-manifold whose fundamental group $G$ is finitely generated and torsion-free.
 Then there is a free group $F$ and finitely many compact, orientable, irreducible, aspherical $3$-manifolds $M_1, \dots, M_n$ each with (possibly empty) incompressible boundary such that